 - Information and resources for rabbis, cantors, staff members and community leaders to assist them in meeting the needs of congregants and members

 We offer bereavement support groups that are individualized for specific types of loss, and for various Jewish cultural, spiritual, and religious needs.
 Our groups include participants with similar losses such as individuals who have lost spouses, parents, children, and other loved ones.
 We attempt to group participants of similar age.

 Our eight-week groups are co-lead by a Social Worker and a Rabbi, and are offered throughout the year.
 Currently, many of our groups are offered in partnership with the JCC of Manhattan and within individual synagogue congregations.
 Pre-registration is required and fees apply.

-M’kom Shalom: A Place of Peace (For Jewish survivors of a close one’s suicide)
+You also have M’kom Shalom: A Place of Peace, for Jewish survivors of a close one’s suicide

 Holiday Programs in the Presence of Loss